zplab/zbar-py/README.md

 * scipy -- for testing zbar-py

 ## Installing and testing
-Make sure that you have libiconv on your build env
+Make sure that you have libiconv on your build env.
-Do
+Then Do

 ```bash
 $ python setup.py install